CodeYourFuture/CYF-Cloud-Module/content/cloud/weeks/2/week-plan/index.md

     runs-on: ubuntu-latest
     steps:
     - name: Checkout code
-      uses: actions/checkout@v2
+      uses: actions/checkout@v3
 ```

 This YAML file specifies a single job called build that runs on an ubuntu-latest runner machine.
-The job has a single step that uses actions/checkout@v2 to download the code from the GitHub repository.
+The job has a single step that uses actions/checkout@v3 to download the code from the GitHub repository.

+For more information on Github Actions Syntax refer to their documentation: <https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions>

 ## Adding Testing Stages